swcarpentry/DEPRECATED-boot-camps/version-control/2_Remote.md

     $ git diff origin/master

-which compares our current, `master` branch, with an `origin/master` branch which is the name of the `master` branch in `origin` which is the alias for our cloned repository, the one on Bitbucket.
+which compares our current, `master` branch, with an `origin/master` branch which is the name of the `master` branch in `origin` which is the alias for our cloned repository, the one on GitHub.

 We can then *merge* these changes into our current repository, which merges the branches together,